knative/docs/docs/eventing/sources/pingsource.md

 ## Example

-This example shows how to send an event every second to a Knative Service.
+This example shows how to send an event every second to a Event Display Service.

 ### Creating a namespace